Topics Map > Research Computing

 Topics Map > Do-IT Yourself > Course Management > Canvas

 Adding images to Canvas is a simple and powerful way to illustrate complex ideas and expand meaning.
-When we provide images that convey meaning, it’s important that we provide equivalent text-based alternatives.
-Luckily, adding alt text descriptions easy in Canvas.
+When we use images that convey information, it’s important that we provide concise, equivalent text-based alternatives.
+Adding alt text descriptions is easy in Canvas.

 Rich Content Editor